Roundtable debate: The rise of gaming as a major new media channel

 Despite coming from such different backgrounds, today’s gamers share the same passions and ideas.
 If we include casual gamers that play at least once a month into the equation, every third person on the planet plays.
 So who is the outsider here?

-Will McMahon: Part of what makes Facebook so compelling is the attention their platform brings to ads.
+Part of what makes Facebook so compelling is the attention their platform brings to ads.
 Sure, a post is only viewed for 1.7 seconds on average, but that’s still 1.7 seconds of pure, focused, attention in an ecosystem where attention is scarce.
 Gaming offers a similar potential to tap into a truly engaged audience and that could be immensely powerful for brands.

 The problem is with how these opportunities are weaved into games.
 TV, print and radio are all massive as they insert spots between content.
 If gaming wants to drive the same attention levels as Facebook then there needs to be a mechanism that allows brands to advertise while players are playing without interrupting the game.